 From April 12, bars can re-open but customers have to stay outside.

-Natalie, Owner of The Wobbly Stool, Swinton says: “We won’t be opening April the 12th we don’t have sufficient outside seating so we will be in the last phase of reopening.”
+Natalie, owner of The Wobbly Stool, Swinton says: “We won’t be opening April 12.
+We don’t have sufficient outside seating so we will be in the last phase of reopening.”

-“I have had my vaccination, I hope we will be opening soon, can’t wait to welcome people back.”
+She said: “I hope we will be opening soon.
+I can’t wait to welcome people back.